 SOIL AND WATER CONSERVATION.

-DCR continues to provide programmatic and financial support to Virginia's 47 Soil and Water Conservation Districts (Districts) in order to reduce nonpoint source pollution, generated from agricultural and urban runoff sources.
+Continued Support for Virginia's Soil and Water Conservation Districts - DCR continues to provide programmatic and financial support to Virginia's 47 Soil and Water Conservation Districts (Districts) in order to reduce nonpoint source pollution, generated from agricultural and urban runoff sources.
 DCR recognizes that local Districts have limited resources and need both financial and technical assistance from DCR.
 Within its existing resource base, DCR will continue to provide funding for targeted agricultural conservation practices and provide technical implementation assistance to ensure the effective and efficient implementation of pollution reduction practices.
-A legislative study is currently underway to consider mechanisms to stabilize agriculture cost-share, technical assistance, and District operational funding.
-This funding assistance is critical to meet pollution reduction goals outlined in Virginia's federally-approved Chesapeake Bay Watershed Implementation Plan (WIP) and other total maximum daily loads.
-While the statutory deposit to the Water Quality Improvement Fund (WQIF) for FY17 was \$61.7 million, there are no funds allocated for FY18.
+Adequate funding assistance is critical to meet pollution reduction goals outlined in Virginia's federally-approved Chesapeake Bay Watershed Implementation Plan (WIP) and other total maximum daily loads.
+For FY19, there was a deposit of \$22.5 million to the Water Quality Improvement Fund (WQIF); there was a statutory deposit in FY20 of \$73,757,699.

-Within its available resources for fiscal year 2017 and 2018, DCR is working towards a goal of 100 percent funding for farmers and landowners who signed up in 2015 to implement stream exclusion practices, which entails fencing livestock away from streams and establishing vegetative buffers along streams.
-Stream exclusion is a key practice under the WIP and provides significant local water quality benefits by reducing bacteria impairments and reducing sediment and nutrient pollution, however additional funding is necessary to move the program forward.
+Implementation of Stream Exclusion Practices - With an additional appropriation of \$5.8 million in FY19, full funding was provided for the farmers and landowners who signed up in 2015 to implement stream exclusion practices, which entails fencing livestock away from streams and establishing vegetative buffers along streams.
+Stream exclusion is a key practice under the Watershed Implementation Plan (WIP) and provides significant local water quality benefits by reducing bacteria impairments and reducing sediment and nutrient pollution, however additional funding is necessary to move the program forward.